scandum/fluxsort/README.md

 Credits
 -------
 I was likely the first to write a branchless stable quicksort and I introduced a few new things, like branchless pivot selection, increasing the pivot candidate selection from the pseudomedian of 9 to an approximation of sqrt(n), improving small partition sorting by utilizing branchless parity merges, stably partitioning partially in-place, run detection for increased adaptivity, detecting emergent patterns, and an efficient switch between partitioning swap and main memory.

+Special thanks to Control from the Holy Grail Sort Project for invaluable feedback and insights.

 Visualization
 -------------